Transgrid: Network

 Transgrid operates the major high voltage electricity transmission network in NSW and the ACT, and is part of the National Electricity Market (NEM).
 The network connects generators, distributors and major end users.
 Transgrid's network comprises 104 bulk supply substations and more than 13,133 kilometres of high voltage transmission lines and cables.
 The network operates primarily at voltage levels of 500 kV, 330 kV, 220 kV and 132 kV.

 Transgrid's network also connects to 20 direct connect customers, including the four distribution businesses: Endeavour Energy, Ausgrid, Evoenergy, and Essential Energy.

 Transgrid participates in the Australian Energy Regulator's (AER) revenue proposal process, where submissions of the transmission network service providers (TNSP), the AER and other interested parties are used to set the maximum allowable revenue (MAR) for the TNSPs for a five-year period.

 Transgrid Telecommunications

-With more than 15 years’ experience Transgrid Telecommunications manages an extensive fibre optic network covering in excess of 4000 km across NSW, the ACT and Victoria.
+With more than 15 years of experience, Transgrid Telecommunications manages a fibre optic network covering in excess of 4000 km across NSW, the ACT and Victoria.

 Transgrid's Telecommunications network is one of the largest optical fibre network in Australia, with the majority of the network's Optical Ground Wire (OPGW) strung above the electricity transmission network.